 The tag URI mechanism proposed in BC#011 for mode 2 could resolve the majority of concerns from the previous bullet point.

-It was agreed to retain only the NNR mode (to become mode 0) and the URI mode (to become mode 1, and potentially a new T.35 mode, see iii. above).
+Decision: It was agreed to retain only the NNR mode (to become mode 0) and the URI mode (to become mode 1, and potentially a new T.35 mode, see iii. above).
 The signalling mechanism shall be kept extensible.

 On NNPF complexity